zulip/zulip/docs/git/cloning.md

 tests locally until your changes work.
 But then once you've gotten the tests you'd expect to be relevant to your changes working, push a branch to run the full test suite in CircleCI before you create a pull request.
-While you wait for Circle CI jobs to run, you can start working on your next task.
+While you wait for CircleCI jobs to run, you can start working on your next task.
 When the tests finish, you can create a pull request that you already know passes the tests.

 ### Setup CircleCI

-First, sign in to [Circle CI][circle-ci] with your GitHub account and authorize CircleCI to access your GitHub account and repositories.
+First, sign in to [CircleCI][circle-ci] with your GitHub account and authorize CircleCI to access your GitHub account and repositories.
 Once you've logged in click on **Add Projects** in right sidebar.
 This will list all your GitHub repositories.
 Now goto the row of Zulip and click on **Set Up Project**.